Ekkoz897/42_Piscine_Ausgut_2022/README.md

 #RTFM

-PS: To install norminette use the following commands:
+PS: To install norminette on a Linux VM (if  you want to work at home for example) use the following commands:

 python3 -m pip install --upgrade pip setuptools python3 -m pip install norminette